RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+March 2nd 2024

+ Development of Gamelist Manager is maybe winding down.
+I've done everything (and MORE!) than I set out to initially do and I'm not sure what else I can add at this point.
+Bugs will be fixed and if someone suggests a good improvement, I will consider it.

 February 27th

  For 4.5 (hopefully) I am working on an image drag & drop control.
 This will let you (somewhat) easily drag and drop new images for a selected game from a windows explorer window or maybe even a webpage.
 There's quite a few possibilities for how it could work, but I am just not sure on the best method yet.
 More cleanup and optimization of code going on under the hood.